vijay922/ffuf_fuzz/README.md

 ### Prerequisites

 - **Python 3.7+**
-- `ffuf` installed and available in your system's PATH go install github.com/ffuf/ffuf/v2@latest.
+- `ffuf` installed and available in your system's PATH `go install github.com/ffuf/ffuf/v2@latest`
 - A wordlist file to use with `ffuf`.

 ---